 I’ll admit, I bought the book for its cover.
 Inside, you find insects, shells, small animals, plants, rocks, water, seasons and weather, physical and chemical worlds in nature.
 And the author’s passion for the natural world.

 It’s written for children aged up to 11ish.
 I am an adult, and in love with it.
 I began reading a chapter each week to my youngest child, who was interested in insects.
 My teenaged son would often arrive beside us, to listen.
 His usual reading material is pitched above his years; he reads stuff written for adults.
-But he was a moth to a flame with this book.
+But he was a moth to light with book.

 Inside The Wonderland of Nature: what you will find.